selwynreu/SQL-Project1/starting_with_questions.md

 WITH cleanedup_allsessions AS
 (SELECT
 	fullvisitorid,
-	CASE WHEN country = '(not set)'
+	CASE WHEN country = '(not set)' THEN NULL
- 	THEN NULL
 	ELSE country
 	END AS country,
+	CASE
-	CASE WHEN city = 'not available in demo dataset' OR city = '(not set)' THEN NULL
+ 	WHEN city = 'not available in demo dataset' THEN NULL WHEN city = '(not set)' THEN NULL
 	ELSE city
 	END AS city,
 	productSKU